 Bedross Der Matossian is an Associate Professor of History concentrating on Modern Middle East History.
 He completed his PhD at Columbia University in 2008.
 His areas of interest include ethnic politics in the Middle East, inter-ethnic violence in the Ottoman Empire, Palestinian history, and the history of the Armenian Genocide.
 He is the author of Shattered Dreams of Revolution: From Liberty to Violence in the Late Ottoman Empire (Stanford University Press, 2014).

-Katrina Jagodinsky is an Assistant Professor of History, specializes in borderlands and legal history.
+Katrina Jagodinsky, an Associate Professor of History, specializes in borderlands and legal history.
 She is interested in the complex intersections of race, gender, and the law in the North American West.
 She focuses primarily on the periods of transition from colonial, to territorial, to early statehood legal regimes.
 Her scholarship examines the efforts of marginalized people to exercise rights within expansionist contests of power.

 Jeannette Eileen Jones is an Associate Professor of History and Ethnic Studies and affiliate of Women’s and Gender Studies, specializes in American cultural and intellectual history and African American Studies.
 Her research examines the ways in which “race” operated as a potent signifier of difference—cultural, biological, social, and political—in the United States and the West during the “long 19th century” and the early 20th century.
 She is the author of In Search of Brightest Africa: Reimagining the Dark Continent in American Culture, 1884-1936 (2010), and is currently working on a monograph and digital history project that explores U.S. engagement with the “African Question” from 1847-1919.